cynteo/cab-public-docs/content/platforms/solarwinds/api-token.md

 - ✅ Encrypted at rest (AES-256)
 - ✅ Encrypted in transit (TLS 1.2+)
 - ✅ Accessed only by authorized managed identity
-- ✅ Customer has read-only access to Key Vault
+- ✅ Customer has read-only access to Key Vault but not data within it
 - ❌ Token not visible in any configuration or logs

 ---